perryyo/deploydjango.com/source/postgresql.rst

 Destroying a Database
 *********************

-If you'd like to remove a database that's you've already provisioned, you can do so via the ``addons:remove`` command:
+If you'd like to remove a database that you've already provisioned, you can do so via the ``addons:remove`` command:

 .. code-block:: console